Awards and Grants

 For lists of prizewinners, see the links on the left.

 Charles Wellbeloved Award

-Herman Ramm Memorial Travel Bursary
+Herman Ramm Memorial Award

-Grants are available from the Society to aid independent research or exceptional publication costs.
+Grants are occasionally available from the Society to aid independent research or exceptional publication costs.
 Special consideration is given to applicants working in the County of Yorkshire and the work should fall within the aims of the Society: “The promotion of natural science and the study of archaeology and antiquities in the County of Yorkshire and elsewhere”